merlins-labs/infrastructure/README.md

 - Provider.tf
   - Defines the provider and provider's configuration
-- osmo-node.tf
+- osmosis-node.tf
   - Defines a node that will be created in DigitalOcean
 - setup.sh
-  - Utility to help you run Terraform with different parameters
+  - WIP Utility to help you setup Terraform with different parameters
-- scripts/start-node.sh
+- scripts/single-validator-testnet.sh
   - Bash script to setup a testnet node
+- scripts/setup-genesis-state.sh
+  - Example Bash script to a genesis state

+ WIP, more scripts will be added and they will be broken down by type of testnets, upgrades ,etc.